Smart Equipment But Dumb Buildings? Time For Digital Transformation.

 Now imagine knowing which equipment is likely to malfunction 2-4 weeks in advance.
 Your customers will never even see the technicians, let alone be inconvenienced by them.
 Today, AI and IoT help us make the operations of any type of building autonomous and proactive.
-By analyzing trends of IoT data and using machine learning, one can predict when the next failure is likely to occur for a particular piece of equipment, along with its likely causes.
+By analyzing trends of IoT data and using artificial intelligence, one can predict when the next failure is likely to occur for a particular piece of equipment, along with its likely causes.
 Your facility manager can then plan and allocate resources well in advance, ensuring asset availability, improving efficiency, reducing costs and meeting all other expectations of stakeholders.

 It’s time we bid adieu to, “My HVAC unit has stopped working – please fix it right now.”
 Facility managers can now say, “My HVAC unit might face this problem in the future.
 Here’s the likely cause and its resolution.
 I’ll either get it fixed automatically or remotely, or schedule a technician visit in a way that minimizes costs.”